Party Polarization in Congress: A Network Science Approach: Majority-Party Switches

-We continue our analysis of group dynamics and polarization in Congress by conducting logistic regression analyses.
-We compiled a time-series data set that covers each of the 4th--109th Congresses.\footnote{The accompanying economic data that we gather were not available for the earliest Congressional sessions.} The data set contains both the key independent variable (\emph{maximum modularity}) and the key dependent variable (\emph{change in majority status}) for each House and Senate.
-Change in majority status is a binary variable that takes the value $1$ if a switch occurred as a result of the previous election and a $0$ if it did not.
-Using information provided in Kernell et al.\ \citeyear{kernell2009}, we identified 27 switches in the House and 26 switches in the Senate.
-We provide information about majority status in Tables \ref{figa1} (House) and \ref{figa2} (Senate).
+We compiled a time-series data set that covers each of the 4th--109th Congresses.\footnote{The accompanying economic data that we gathered were not available for the first three Congressional sessions.} The data set contains both the key independent variable (\emph{maximum modularity}) and the key dependent variable (\emph{majority-party switches}) for each House and Senate. `Majority-party switches' is a binary variable that takes the value $1$ if a switch occurred as a result of the previous election and a $0$ if it did not.
+Using information provided in Kernell et al.~\citeyear{kernell2009}, we identified 27 switches in the House and 26 switches in the Senate.\footnote{We include a table of these switches in section \ref{switches} of the online supplementary information.}

-To control for the economic environment, we employed variables from historical data on relevant economic indicators such as gross domestic product (GDP), consumer price index (CPI), and national debt (as a percentage of GDP).
-These data can be found in the \emph{Historical Statistics of the United States, Millennium Edition} \citeyear{hsus2009}.
-Additionally, we constructed a number of variables representing particular structural features of the government.
-These include indicator (binary) variables for divided government, midterm Congress, and the presence of Republican or Democratic majority.
-We included the first two variables to control for the impacts of presidents on electoral outcomes, and we included the last two to capture any peculiar effects that a stable two-party system has had on modularity or the likelihood of majority-party changes.
-Finally, we include an indicator variable for Congresses that achieve maximum modularity with three communities, as these Congresses are likely to be particularly unstable.
+We control for economic indicators such as gross domestic product (GDP), consumer price index (CPI), and national debt (as a percentage of GDP) (Historical Statistics of the United States, 2009) .
+We also include indicator variables for divided government, midterm Congress, and Republican or Democratic majorities.
+We included the first two variables to control for the impacts of presidential races on Congressional electoral outcomes and the last two to capture any peculiar effects of a stable two-party system.
+Finally, we include an indicator variable for Congresses with three or more communities, expecting that these Congresses are likely to be particularly unstable.